zeeshan1991k/HackTheBox/Breadcrumbs_Retired/35 - Getting initial reverse shell as www-data.md

 # Getting initial reverse shell as www-data
 ## Generating cookie for paul as admin user to upload files
-Source code for generating cookie is.
 Note: Only paul as admin user can upload files and access file upload page.
+Cookie is composed of two portions `PHPSESSID` and `JWT Token`.
+Source code for generating `PHPSESSID` portion of  cookie is.
 ```php
 <?php
 \/**